Both cash and noncash gambling winnings are fully taxable.

 If your winnings are reported on a Form W-2G, federal taxes are withheld at a flat rate of 25%.
 If you didn’t give the payer your tax ID number, the withholding rate is 28%.
 Withholding is required when the winnings, minus the bet, are:

 More than $5,000

 At least 300 times the amount of the bet

-You should receive a copy of Form W-2G showing the amount you won and the amount of tax withheld.
+You should receive a copy of your Form W-2G showing the amount you won and the amount of tax withheld.
 Even if you don't receive a Form W-2G, include your winnings on your return.